Loading word count...

 Tweaks

-I once again asked for feedback this is because when doing something by myself I felt like I ruined the mesh however, it was the complete opposite.
 I created a backup project and decided to make some noticeable changes such as the grill is no more acute to the model.
 I also removed duplicated vertices this helped a lot in managing the topology.
 There is still room for topology improvements.
 However. this is coming along nicely.
 I also made the light more pronounced.
 I now feel ready to do Part 6.
 I have also decided that I don’t want to do the pop up lights that is a key feature of the car this is because on a time crunch there is no point adding details which don’t matter too much.
 I enjoyed doing these tweaks because it wasn’t part of the video and was nice to have a small break.

 Part 6

 I resumed the tutorials and we focused on the doors & side body.
-However, I did run into a little issue which was my mirror modifer not applying properaly.
+However, I did run into a little issue which was my mirror modifier not applying properly.
 To overcome this I just place it by hand which gave me more control over where the rear wheel fender.
 I feel very uncertain about the side coming along this is because theirs is much more smoother than mine.
 I don’t know how to feel about it cause well… There is a huge difference but I think I might keep it so I understand the method then I will work on it again maybe after mustang.
 However, that is very time consuming and will be the last of my priorities.

 This is the most liked post so far for the MX5 this liking has made me more wanting to carry on with this car due to the positive feedback however, the edges are a bit harsh to me so I want to smoother them out some more.